-- an isolated industry affecting many residences may be considered more sensitive; - the animal noises from an abattoir may be considered more sensitive; - industrial noise affecting what would otherwise be a very tranquil village could be considered more sensitive; - a busy industrialised port with historically associated housing may be considered less sensitive; - if the noise from an industry is almost indistinguishable from the commonly prevailing road noise, it could be considered less sensitive; - bland, outdoor noise in the dead of night may be considered less sensitive, and; - façade sound levels at an unused attic window could be considered less sensitive.
+- an isolated industry affecting many residences may be considered more sensitive - the animal noises from an abattoir may be considered more sensitive - industrial noise affecting what would otherwise be a very tranquil village could be considered more sensitive - a busy industrialised port with historically associated housing may be considered less sensitive - if the noise from an industry is almost indistinguishable from the commonly prevailing road noise, it could be considered less sensitive - bland, outdoor noise in the dead of night may be considered less sensitive - façade sound levels at an unused attic window could be considered less sensitive

-There is no strict limitation as to what elements could make a context more or less sensitive.
-However, if you are modifying your assessment outcomes you must fully justify this otherwise, we will reject your noise impact assessment.
+There are no strict rules on what elements could make a context more or less sensitive.
+However, if you are modifying your assessment outcomes you must fully justify this otherwise we will reject your noise impact assessment.

-3.7 Dealing with uncertainty
+Dealing with uncertainty

 Operators must identify and minimise the sources of uncertainty associated with any noise measurement or prediction.
 You do not always have to objectively quantify the uncertainty in your noise impact assessment, but doing this can help you identify the uncertainties you need to minimise.

 BS 4142 requires noise impact assessments to consider and minimise the effect of uncertainty.

 The amount of effort put into minimising uncertainties should be proportionate to the risk that the site presents, and the likely scale of the uncertainty.
-If you have made no effort to minimise the uncertainty in your noise impact assessment, then your assessment will not meet the requirements of BS 4142, the potential error in the assessment will be too large to be acceptable, and we will reject your assessment.
+If you have made no effort to minimise the uncertainty in your noise impact assessment, then your assessment will not meet the requirements of BS 4142, the potential error will be too large to be acceptable, and we will reject your assessment.

-The uncertainty of a noise impact assessment is highest when the monitoring periods are short, and when the noise source is erratic or variable.
-More detailed sources of information on uncertainty are available in BS 4142, and Craven and Kerry (2007).

-&lt;sup>12 Craven and Kerry (2007) "A Good Practice Guide on the Sources and Magnitude of Uncertainty Arising in the Practical Measurement of Environmental Noise" (2007).
+The uncertainty of a noise impact assessment is highest when the monitoring periods are short and when the noise source is erratic or variable.
+More detailed sources of information on uncertainty are available in BS 4142, and in Craven and Kerry, 'A Good Practice Guide on the Sources and Magnitude of Uncertainty Arising in the Practical Measurement of Environmental Noise' (2007).

-Table 2 below summarises some methods that can minimise measurement uncertainty.
+Here are some methods that can minimise measurement uncertainty.